wiiznokes/LibreFanControl/README.md

 ## Next steps

 - [x] Publish
-- [ ] Use strongly type resources, maybe Kotlin dataframe
+- [ ] Use strongly typed resources, maybe Kotlin dataframe
 - [ ] Add workflow to the project (CI/CD, ect...)
 - [ ] Add a program to automatically bind controls with his fan (may change the architecture so I will do it later)
 - [ ] Support Linux